BlueBrain/BluePyEModel/README.md

 The pipeline is divided in 6 steps:
 - extraction: extracts e-features from ephys recordings and averages the results e-feature values along the requested targets.
 - optimisation: builds a NEURON cell model and optimises its parameters using as targets the efeatures computed during e-feature extraction.
-- storage of the model: reads the results of the extraction and stores the models (best set of parameters) in a local json file or on Nexus.
+- storage of the model: reads the results of the extraction and stores the models (best set of parameters) in a local json file.
 - validation: reads the models and runs the optimisation protocols and/or validation protocols on them.
 The e-feature scores obtained on these protocols are then passed to a validation function that decides if the model is good enough.
 - plotting: reads the models and runs the optimisation protocols and/or validation protocols on them.
 Then, plots the resulting traces along the e-feature scores and parameter distributions.
 - exporting: read the parameter of the best models and export them in files that can be used either in NEURON or for circuit building.